Tuxedo card review

 Monzo is one of the more popular branchless bank accounts available in the UK these days.

 Customers are free to apply for an overdraft of up to £3,000 with their account.
-There are no extra charges for using your Monzo debit card overseas, plus you can withdraw up to £200 per month at foreign ATMs with no charges.
+There are no extra charges for using your Monzo debit card overseas, plus you can make fee-free withdrawals up to a set limit when abroad.

 The Monzo app provides a ton of useful budgeting options to help you manage your money better.